N-Shot Learning for Augmenting Task-Oriented Dialogue State Tracking: Related Work

-Some approaches in the first class of solutions benefit from the recent transformer trend.
-One such study finetunes the GPT-2 model and reports n-shot slot-filling and intent recognition results on SNIPS dataset~\cite{madotto2020language}.
-They achieve promising results compared to baselines with fewer shots, however, they also report that the max-input length of GPT-2 is a limitation over the number of max shots.
-TOD-BERT trains a language model on 9 task-oriented dialogue datasets and reports results on four downstream tasks in full and low resource settings~\cite{WuTOD-BERT:Dialogue}.
-Although powerful these systems prove to be costly to deploy and use.
-There is another line of research that tries to address the problem without using transformers, Span-ConverRT, re-defining the slot-filling problem as turn-based span extraction which they claim helps greatly in the few-shot setting~\cite{Coope2020Span-ConveRT:Representations}. \citet{Huang2020Meta-ReinforcedSystems} use the model agnostic meta-learning (MAML) algorithm for adapting to new domains and show that it is able to outperform traditional methods with fewer data.
-Coach on the other hand separates the slot-filling task into two by first detecting the slot entities in a sentence followed by the prediction of its entity type~\cite{liu2020coach}.
-Their model is able to achieve better adaptation than existing baselines.
+\paragraph{Few-shot Models and Techniques.} Some approaches in the first class of solutions benefit from the recent transformer trend.
+One such study finetunes the GPT-2 model and reports $n$-shot slot-filling and intent recognition results on the SNIPS dataset~\cite{madotto2020language}.
+They achieve promising results compared to baselines with fewer shots.
+TOD-BERT reports results on four downstream tasks in the full- and low-resource settings~\cite{wu-etal-2020-tod}.
+Another line of research tries to address the problem without transformers.
+Span-ConverRT re-defines the slot-filling problem as turn-based span extraction that helps greatly in the few-shot setting~\cite{coope-etal-2020-span}. \citet{Huang2020Meta-ReinforcedSystems} use the model agnostic meta-learning (MAML) algorithm to adapt to new domains and show that it can outperform traditional methods with fewer data.
+Coach \cite{liu-etal-2020-coach}, on the other hand, breaks the slot-filling task into two components: a first slot entity detection task, followed by an entity type prediction task.